OP-TED/ESPD-EDM/README.md

 For more information regarding the release, please refer to the [release notes](https://docs.ted.europa.eu/ESPD-EDM/3.0.1/release_notes.html).

 ## Use
-The ESPD-EDM is made publicly available through Github.
+The ESPD-EDM is made publicly available through GitHub.
-* If you just want to browse or access the model, you don't need to be registered in Github.
+* To browse or access the model, there is no need to be registered in Github.
-* If you want to create issues concerning the ESPD-EDM you have to be a registered user in Github.
+* To create issues concerning the ESPD-EDM a GitHub registered user is needed.